Caustics by Refraction of Circles and Lines: Introduction

-In optics, a \textit{caustic} in the plane is an envelope of light rays which have been reflected or refracted by a curve.
+In optics, a \textit{caustic} in the plane is an envelope of light rays which have been refracted by a curve $\mathcal C\subseteq \RR^2$.
 From the physics point of view, it is a curve of concentrated light.
 Caustics gained interest in the 17th century by Tschirnhaus, La Hire and Leibniz \cite{scarpello2005work}.
-In this paper, light rays are assumed to emanate from a fixed point $A$ in the affine plane or from a point at infinity (such as the sun,) called the \textit{radiant} point.
-If $A\in \RR^2$, then the light rays are lines through $A$, and if $A$ is a point at infinity, the light rays are all parallel to some fixed line $L_A$ determined by $A$.
-Consider now a plane curve $\mathcal C\subseteq \RR^2$.
-Fix a smooth point $X\in \mathcal C$ and let $N_X$ denote the normal space of $\mathcal C$ at $X$.
-In the first case, define the light ray $L(X)$ as the span of $A$ and $X$, and in the other case, let $L(X):=X+L_A$.
-Any two lines meeting at a point $X$ make two angles.
-We say that the angle of a line $L$ with respect to a line $L_0$ meeting at $X$ is the unique angle $\theta\in (-\pi/2,\pi/2]$ that $L_0$ needs to be rotated around $X$ to become $L$.
-Denote by $\sphericalangle_{\mathrm{in}}$ the angle of $L(X)$ with respect to $X+N_X$.
-Fix a \textit{refraction constant} $n\in \RR$.
-If $\frac{1}{n}\sin \sphericalangle_{\mathrm{in}}\in [-1,1]$, then the \textit{refracted ray} $R_n(X)$ is the unique line whose angle $\sphericalangle_{\mathrm{out}}$ with respect to $X+N_X$ satisfies
+In this paper, light rays are assumed to emanate from a fixed point $A$ in the affine plane or from a point at infinity (such as the sun), called the \textit{radiant} point.
+In the first case, we define for a smooth point $X\in \mathcal C$ the light ray $L(X)$ as the span of $A$ and $X$.
+In the second case, we define the light ray $L(X):=\{X+Y:Y\in L_A\}$, where $L_A$ is the line through the origin that meets $A$ at infinity.
+Any two lines that meet at a point $X$ make two angles.
+We say that the angle of a line $L_1$ with respect to a line $L_0$ meeting at $X$ is the unique angle $\theta\in (-\pi/2,\pi/2]$ that $L_0$ needs to be rotated around $X$ to become $L_1$.
+Denote the angle of $L(X)$ with respect to the normal line $N(X)$ at $X$ by $\sphericalangle_{\mathrm{in}}$.
+Fix a nonzero \textit{refraction constant} $n\in \RR$.
+If $\frac{1}{n}\sin \sphericalangle_{\mathrm{in}}\in [-1,1]$, then the \textit{refracted ray} $R_n(X)$ is the unique line whose angle $\sphericalangle_{\mathrm{out}}$ with respect to $N(X)$ at $X$ satisfies

-\textit{Reflected rays} are a special case of refracted rays, namely $R_{-1}(X)$.
-The \textit{caustic by refraction} with respect to $A,\mathcal C$ and $n$, is the envelope of all refracted rays $R_n(X)$.
+In the case that $\sphericalangle_{\mathrm{in}}=0$, we set $\sphericalangle_{\mathrm{out}}=0$.
+The \textit{caustic by refraction} given $A,\mathcal C,$ and $n$ is the envelope of all refracted rays $R_n(X)$.
 The \textit{complete} caustic by refraction is the envelope of all refracted rays $R_{n}(X)$ and $R_{-n}(X)$.
-As we will see, from the algebraic point of view, it is more natural to study complete caustics by refraction, as the they tend to be algebraic curves.
-Robert Ferréol's ``Encyclopedia of Remarkable Mathematical Shapes'' includes a friendly survey on caustics that is available on the web \url{https://mathcurve.com/courbes2d.gb/caustic/caustic.htm}.
+As we will see, from the algebraic point of view it is perhaps more natural to study complete caustics by refraction.
+We refer to Robert Ferréol's ``Encyclopedia of Remarkable Mathematical Shapes'' for a friendly survey on caustics.
+It is available on the web at \url{https://mathcurve.com/courbes2d.gb/caustic/caustic.htm}.